-Though size is a big factor in monthly costs, location is often more important.
+Though size is certainly a big factor in monthly costs, location is often even more important.

-You may be able to rent a 10 x 30 climate-controlled unit in a tiny Rhode Island town for less than it would cost for a standard 5 x 10 unit in Chicago, Miami or Washington DC.
+You may be able to rent a 10’ x 30’ climate-controlled unit in a tiny Texas town for less than it would cost for a standard 5’ x 10’ unit in Chicago, New York City, or Washington, D.C.

 If you live in a large metropolitan area with a high cost of living, finding a unit outside city limits may save you big bucks — though in some cases, a convenient location may be worth the extra cost.

-Sensitive items like musical instruments, antique furniture, and electronics may require renting a unit at a facility that regulates both temperature and humidity, especially in areas prone to extreme conditions.
+Sensitive items like musical instruments, antique furniture, and electronics may require renting a climate-controlled unit that regulates both temperature and humidity, especially in areas prone to extreme weather conditions.

-Storage units come in all shapes, sizes, and types to fit most needs and budgets.
+Self-storage units come in all shapes, sizes, and types to fit most needs and budgets.
 Keep in mind that not every storage facility offers all types of units!

-Likewise, you’ll want to consider other features like which floor the unit is on, how high the ceiling is, and if elevators, loading docks, and carts are available.
+Likewise, you’ll want to consider other features like which floor the unit is on, how high the ceiling is, and whether elevators, loading docks, and/or carts are available.

-If you’ll be setting out on a year-long world tour after your items are safely stored, you won’t need to worry about ensuring 24-hour access won’t be an issue.
+If you’ll be setting out on a year-long world tour after your items are safely stored, you won’t need to worry about ensuring 24-hour access.